grahamalderson/f5-agility-labs-adfsproxy/docs/module3/module-adfs-proxy.rst

 Test the ADFS Proxy Forms Authentication Functionality
 ------------------------------------------------------

-1. Close any open Chrome windows
+1. Close any open Chrome incognito windows

-2. Open a new Chrome window
+2. Open a new Chrome window if not already open

-3. Click the “ADFS Demo App” shortcut
+3. Right click the App shortcut and open a new incognito window

 |image2|